pstat197/vignette-XGBoost/README.md

 ### Overview

-Vignette on implementing XGBOOST using [DATASET]; created as a class project for PSTAT197A in Fall 2025.
+Vignette on implementing XGBOOST using the Iris Species dataset from Kaggle; created as a class project for PSTAT197A in Fall 2025.

 ### Contributors

-Brooks Piper, Jay Leung, Coraline [LASTNAME], Shahil [LASTNAME], Taneesha Panda
+Brooks Piper, Jay Leung, Coraline Zhu, Shahil Patel, Taneesha Panda

 ### Abstract